 - Weakness

-While most are detected before they can rupture, women should seek medical attention and contact their health professional immediately if they notice any of the mentioned symptoms.
+While most ectopic pregnancies are detected before they rupture, women should seek medical attention and contact their health professionals immediately if they notice any of the mentioned symptoms.4

-Ectopic pregnancy pain can range from lower backaches to mild or intense pain in the abdomen, pelvis, or rectum.
-There may also be discomfort in the shoulder or neck, which results from blood that builds up in the abdomen and irritated nerves due to a ruptured ectopic pregnancy.
+Ectopic pregnancy pain can range from lower backaches to mild or intense pain in the abdomen, pelvis, or rectum.3,10 There may be discomfort in the shoulder or neck, which results from the blood that builds up in the abdomen and irritated nerves due to a ruptured ectopic pregnancy.8,10 It’s also common to get belly pain, which can come on suddenly or gradually develop and can last for a while or come and go.10

-Those suffering from an ectopic pregnancy can develop symptoms anywhere from the 4th to the 12th week of pregnancy.
-Though, this is not the same for everyone.
-Some women do not feel any early signs and may discover they have an ectopic pregnancy from an early scan or if symptoms present themselves later on.
+Those suffering from an ectopic pregnancy can develop symptoms anywhere from the fourth to the 12th week of pregnancy.
+However, this is not the same for everyone.
+Some women do not feel any early signs and may discover they have an ectopic pregnancy from an early scan or if symptoms present themselves later.7

 Ectopic Pregnancy Treatment

-An ectopic pregnancy can be hard to accept, but it’s important to quickly treat it to prevent serious health problems.
-Since the fertilized egg cannot survive outside the uterus, the pregnancy cannot be saved.
-Treatment is required to remove the pregnancy before it grows and causes problems for the organs it implanted on.
+An ectopic pregnancy can be hard to accept, but it’s critical to treat it quickly to prevent serious health problems.
+Unfortunately, the pregnancy cannot be saved since the fertilized egg cannot survive outside the uterus.8,12 You need treatment to remove the pregnancy before it grows and causes problems for the organs it is implanted on.12

-There are two main options for treatment that your doctor will review with you.
-Depending on the symptoms you experienced, the size of the fetus, and the level of pregnancy hormone (human chorionic gonadotropin) in your blood, you may be offered one of the following:
+Depending on the symptoms you experience, the size of the fetus, and the level of pregnancy hormone (human chorionic gonadotropin) in your blood, you may be offered one of the following:

 Medication

-When a fallopian tube hasn’t ruptured, and the pregnancy is not far along, your doctor can inject you with methotrexate–a medication that stops the pregnancy from progressing.
+When a fallopian tube hasn’t ruptured, and the pregnancy is not far along, your doctor can inject you with methotrexate — a medication that stops the pregnancy from progressing.12

 Surgery

-In most cases, a laparoscopy (also known as keyhole surgery) is conducted by creating a small incision in the belly to insert a thin, flexible tube (known as a laparoscope) and surgical instruments to remove the fetus.
-The fallopian tube may be removed if it’s ruptured or infected.
+In most cases, a laparoscopy (or keyhole surgery) is conducted by creating a small incision in the belly to insert a thin, flexible tube (or a laparoscope) and surgical instruments to remove the fetus.
+Your doctor may remove the fallopian tube if it’s ruptured or infected.5,12

-If the fallopian tube ruptures, emergency surgery is needed.
-The surgeon will create a larger incision (called a laparotomy) to halt the bleeding and, if possible, repair the damaged fallopian tube.
+If the fallopian tube ruptures, you need emergency surgery.
+The surgeon will create a larger incision (called a laparotomy) to halt the bleeding and, if possible, repair the damaged fallopian tube.12

 It can be challenging to come to terms with an ectopic pregnancy.
-But if you are pregnant and experiencing any alarming symptoms, it’s essential to contact your doctor immediately.
-Your health matters and the ectopic pregnancy needs to be removed to keep you safe.
-This also helps your chances of having a healthy pregnancy down the line.
+But if you are pregnant and experiencing any alarming symptoms, it’s vital to contact your doctor immediately.
+Your health matters, and you must have the ectopic pregnancy removed to keep you safe.
+This also helps your chances of having a healthy pregnancy down the line.13